AMWA-TV/is-10/docs/Behaviour - Resource Servers.md

 endpoint.
 All valid JWK's SHOULD be tried until the token is verified or until no keys are left.

-Where a Resource Server has no matching public key for a given token, it SHOULD attempt to obtain the missing public key via the the token `iss` claim as specified in [RFC 8414][RFC-8414] section 3.
+Where a Resource Server has no matching public key for a given token, it SHOULD attempt to obtain the missing public key from the Authorization Server's "jwks_uri" property, which is found in the server metadata.
+The server metadata can be obtained from a URI based on the token's issuer (`iss`) claim as specified in [RFC 8414][RFC-8414] section 3.
 In cases where the Resource Server needs to fetch a public key from a remote Authorization Server it MAY temporarily respond with an HTTP 503 code in order to avoid blocking the incoming authorized request.
 When a HTTP 503 code is used, the Resource Server SHOULD include an HTTP `Retry-After` header to indicate when the client may retry its request.